The Great Shift:

 • 1.
 Information Bottleneck (Amnesia): Information from Word 1 has to mathematically pass through Word 2, Word 3... all the way to Word N. In a 2,000-word essay, the first word's signal is completely diluted by the time it reaches the end.

 • 2.
-Sequential Training (Speed): Context for Word 50 cannot be calculated until Word 49 is finished computing.
-Because it relies on a sequential for loop, it cannot be trained efficiently on modern parallel GPUs.
+Sequential Training (Speed): You cannot calculate the context for Word 50 until you have finished computing Word 49.
+Because it relies on a sequential for loop, you cannot train it on modern parallel GPUs efficiently.

 LSTM Conveyor Belt Metaphor